 Introduction – 417 words

-(Colombo et al., 2011)(Ranci and Pavolini, 2013)(OECD and European Commission, 2013)(Farris and Marchetti, 2017; Ungerson, 1997)In most OECD countries demographic ageing poses serious challenges to the provision of long-term care (LTC) services.
+Providing LTC for the elderly is a current and future challenge of welfare states.
+Increasing longevity and the ageing of the baby-boom generation challenge the provision of LTC (Colombo et al., 2011).
+Due to this rising number of elderly people in need of LTC services, fiscal pressures on LTC systems increase (Ranci and Pavolini, 2013).
+At the same time, claims for better access to systems and higher quality of services become louder (OECD and European Commission, 2013).
+To cope with these pressures, many countries reformed their LTC systems, often by adopting marketization, economization, and corporatization measures, which often tremendously altered the scope and functioning of established LTC systems (Farris and Marchetti, 2017; Ungerson, 1997).
+(Colombo et al., 2011: 11–2).
+(Rechel et al., 2013; Colombo et al., 2011)(Ranci and Pavolini, 2013)(Farris and Marchetti, 2017; Ungerson, 1997)

+Therefore, this paper aims to provide a new and updated LTC typology which includes these changes and shows in which way they lead to new or altered types of LTC systems.
 LTC is thereby defined as:

 “Range of services required by persons with a reduced degree of functional capacity, physical or cognitive, and who are consequently dependent for an extended period of time on help with basic activities of daily living (ADL).
 This “personal care” component is frequently provided in combination with help with basic medical services such as “nursing care” (help with wound dressing, pain management, medication, health monitoring), as well as prevention, rehabilitation or services of palliative care.
 Long-term care services can also be combined with lower-level care related to “domestic help” or help with instrumental activities of daily living (IADL).”
 (Colombo et al., 2011: 11–2).

 Although this definition is independent of age most LTC recipients are above 65 years old.
-Moreover, the period in which LTC services are needed (Rechel et al., 2013; Colombo et al., 2011) will extend, since longevity and the ageing of the baby boom generation leads to more elderly people with higher life expectancies.
-This double burden will increase both, the demand for LTC services and costs for their provision.
-Thus, countries reshape their LTC systems, on the one hand to make them more efficient and financially robust and on the other hand to increase the access and performance of LTC systems (Ranci and Pavolini, 2013).
-Many countries adopted marketization, economization, and corporatization reform measures which often tremendously altered the scope and functioning of established LTC systems (Farris and Marchetti, 2017; Ungerson, 1997).
-Thus, increasing problem pressure and numerous reforms in recent years have transformed LTC system in many OECD countries.

-Therefore, this paper aims to provide a new and updated LTC typology which includes these changes and shows in which way they lead to new types of LTC systems.
-(Colombo et al., 2011: 11–2)Compared to earlier typologies, we thereby make three advancements.
-First, previous typologies often focus either on social services in general or on one aspect of LTC such as migration or family caregiving.
-We focus on characteristics of LTC institutions.
-Second, earlier typologies used either quantitative OECD or Eurostat data (Damiani et al., 2011; Halásková et al., 2017) or standardized data on institutional and regulatory aspects of LTC systems (Colombo, 2012; Kraus et al., 2010).We integrate both approaches by analyzing OCED data on supply, public-private mix, performance as well as institutional data on accessibility of systems.
-Third,(Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010)Reibling et al. (2019) we provide a flexible typology of LTC systems by taking different methods of clustering into account.With this updated typology we contribute to broaden our understanding of…
+Compared to earlier typologies, we thereby make two advancements.
+First, earlier typologies used either quantitative OECD or Eurostat data (Damiani et al., 2011; Halásková et al., 2017) or standardized data on institutional and regulatory aspects of LTC systems (Colombo, 2012; Kraus et al., 2010).We integrate both approaches by analyzing OCED data on supply, public-private mix, performance as well as institutional data on accessibility of systems.
+Second, most LTC typologies use one cluster analysis to provide results (Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010).
+We selected cluster analysis as method as well.
+However, we adopt the innovative approach by Reibling et al. (2019), who calculate numerous cluster analyses to incorporate the internal consistency of clusters.
+This has not been implemented so far in earlier typologies.

+In the following we first describe the dimensions and indicators earlier LTC typologies used and summarize their results.
+In the data and methods section we explain our chosen Data and Methods in detail.
+The results section lays out one detailed method-driven clustering solution and one solution with for distinct system types, of which two can be divided into two sub-types.
+In the conclusion, we discuss these results in light of earlier studies.

 Theory – 1204 words